 All season, Flau'jae worked to become a better defender, passer and rebounder and showed that off in front of an electrifying crowd.
 The game tipped off and Hawai'i got off to an early 3-0 lead.
 Hawai'i's Kelsie Imai threw an errant pass.
 Flau'jae intercepted the ball, took off, racing past the defenders for an easy layup.
 The crowd erupted.
 The play was one of many defensive stops by Flau'jae that helped set the tone for the Tigers.
 From there, the game belonged to LSU.
 The Tigers led Hawai'i 32-22 at the end of the first half.

 In the third quarter, LSU started having fun.
 Reese threw an alley-oop to Flau'jae for an easy lay-in.
 Late in the fourth, Flau'jae returned the favor with an assist to Reese, who ended the game with 34 points and 15 rebounds.
 Flau'jae collected 10 points, 6 rebounds, 5 assists, 1 steal and 1 block.
 LSU defeated Hawai'i 73-50.

 "I challenged [Flau'jae] all week," Mulkey says.
 "You are going to have to guard older players to keep advancing.
 I can't rush time, I can't make you experienced, but you just gotta have it.

 "She performed tonight."

-For now, Flau'jae is focused on helping her team advance in March Madness -- next up is No. 6 Michigan.
+For now, Flau'jae is focused on helping her team advance in March Madness.
+LSU has eliminated Hawai'i, Michigan, and next up, they'll face Utah in the Sweet Sixteen.
 After the tournament, she plans to release her next EP, "Best of Both Worlds," in April.